egor-tensin/aes-tools/utils/README.md

 ### decrypt_block.exe

-Decrypts 16-byte blocks using AES-128/192/256 in the specified mode of operation.
+Decrypts blocks using the selected algorithm in the specified mode of operation.

 #### Usage examples